 The first time I made a Greek inspired chicken I was in my early 20’s – back before I really realized how big cooking and food would end up making an impact on me.
-I knew I enjoyed it, but I didn’t realize to what extent.
+I knew I loved it, but I didn’t realize to what extent.

 I was in love.

 Since then, I’ve made it so many times, so many different ways.

 This is Israeli couscous, and the main differences are the size and the time to cook it.

-I also threw in a few more things, like black eyed peas.
-I made a salsa with those peas.
-Or a salad if you want to call it that.
+I also threw in a few more things, like black eyed peas which I made a “salsa” with.

 Either will work.

 Oh, and I also got crazy and threw in a jalapeno for the fun of it.
-Jalapenos belong in everything, didn’t you know that?
+Jalapeños belong in everything, didn’t you know that?

 The salsa isn’t necessarily the most important part of this particular meal, but it happens to be my favorite.

 I think this dish works because although it’s traditional and the flavors are well known, I’ve incorporated some ingredients that aren’t.

 For instance, I used black eyed peas in my “salsa”, which in a way, sorta, kinda takes the place of chickpeas, or hummus, in the traditional Greek fare.
 It also resonates my Southern background.